Thank you for choosing Boardwalk Falkirk.

-Launched in 2013, the Helix is newly developed expansive parkland providing activities such as cycling, walking, watersports and much more.
+Launched in 2013, the Helix is a newly developed expansive parkland providing activities such as cycling, walking, watersports and much more.
 Famed for being home to the infamous, engineering feats ‘The Kelpies,’ there is plenty to be explored and enjoyed.

 Although The Kelpies are situated in Helix Park, they are an engineering and creative marvel deserving of an introduction of their own!
 Part of a larger project to regenerate vast underused land and canal systems, the Kelpies are a result of a collaboration between many public and private bodies and Glasgow-based artist Andy Scott.

-Callendar House is a Visit Scotland awarded 4* attraction featuring a section of Roman Antonine Wall, (UNESCO World Heritage site)14th century French chateau style house, Georgian kitchen visitor experience, par three golf course and kid’s play park and adventure trails like no other!
+Callendar House is a Visit Scotland awarded 4* attraction featuring a section of Roman Antonine Wall, (UNESCO World Heritage site) 14th-century French chateau-style house, Georgian kitchen visitor experience, par-three golf course and kid’s play park and adventure trails like no other!
 The Park Gallery offers a changing programme of contemporary visual art exhibitions, whilst children will be delighted to find a bouncy castle, inflatable slide, crazy golf, go-karts, and swan pedalos in the large children’s play park.

 Most of the park’s amenities are seasonal, so do make sure to check their website for Park, House, Gallery and Golf opening hours, not to mention upcoming events.